 How Biliary Cirrhosis Can Have an Effect on Your Life Insurance Application

 Biliary cirrhosis also referred to as primary biliary cirrhosis, or PBC is a health condition that is caused by damage to the bile ducts in a person’s liver.
-This condition can essentially cause permanent damage to the liver as tissue is replaced with scar tissue or fibrosis.
+This condition can essentially cause permanent damage to the liver as the tissue is replaced with scar tissue or fibrosis.
 As more of this scar tissue is developed, both the structure, as well as the function of the liver can be affected.

 When the bile ducts have been damaged, it can cause harmful substances to build up in the liver.
 Biliary cirrhosis is considered to be an autoimmune disease.
 This means that the body turns against its cells.
 It is thought that this condition is triggered by a combination of both environmental and genetic factors.